 Once you have met the minimum licensing requirements you may then approach a licensed firearms dealer and purchase your first handgun.
 The dealer will hold the handgun in their safe pending your successful application and provide the serial number and serviceability certificate that must accompany your application to the WA Police.
 You will also require the club for a letter of recommendation / support to accompany your application for a handgun (this typically takes around two weeks from when you apply as the letter has to come from SSAA WA Branch).

-Once your application has been completed, you may then submit it at Australia Post along with an application fee (currently $181 as of August 2017).
-Typically it will then take a further two to three months for the WA Police Licensing division to approve your license and handgun.
+Once your application has been completed, you may then submit it at Australia Post along with an application fee (currently $220 as of December 2020).
+Typically it will then take a further two months for the WA Police Licensing division to approve your license and handgun.
 During this time you will have to pay storage fees to the firearms dealer (typically around $50 per month).
 Note that should your handgun application be rejected you will not get the application or storage fees back.
 The firearms dealer will issue you a refund on your pistol purchase.

 Our club recognises that there can be a considerable gap between joining and applying for your pistol license and actually receiving your purchase to use at club events.
 To allow for you to enjoy pistol shooting, the club has a number of club pistols that can be hired for use for $5 per day on official club shoot days (currently Sunday and Wednesday).